-[NEW GAME] [7] - This sub-function controls Electronic Team Name displays.
-If your scoreboard does not have Electronic Team Names (or if your scoreboard with ETNs was manufactured before 2011), the commands generated by this console feature will be ignored.
+[NEW GAME] [7] - This sub-function controls Electronic Team Names.
+If your scoreboard display does not have Electronic Team Names (or if your scoreboard with ETNs was manufactured before 2011), the data and commands generated by this console feature will be ignored.

-The ETN feature refers to the Team displayed on the left side of the scoreboard as Team 1; the Team on the right is Team 2.
+The ETN prompts refers to the Team displayed on the left side of the scoreboard display as Team 1; the Team on the right is Team 2.